finanalyst/collection/README.md

 *  throw a NoPodInCache Exception if there is no pod associated with either the database or the underlying cache.
 If the original filename is used after an alias have been generated, the Exception will also be thrown.

+## multi method last-version( @version-data )
+The `@version-data` contains an array of strings to be given to a `run` sub.
+Typically it is a call to `git revparse`.
+The return value is the result of the command to the Operating System.

+# head

+multi method last-version( @per-file-version, $fn, $doc-source, :debug)

+The `@per-file-version` array of strings is appended by the value of $fn, changed to the underlying source if it is an alias.

+Typically, the string is a git command.
+However, the git command in particular runs on a directory, but the source file may be in a sub-directory, which needs to be stripped, so `$doc-source` is provided to enable the correct filename.

+`:debug` generates information about the `run` command, if true.

 # Asset-cache methods
 Asset-cache handles content that is not in Pod6 form.
 The instance of the Asset-cache class is passed via the plugin-data interface of `ProcessedPod`, so it is available to all plugin callables after the setup milestone, for example in the plugin callable: